Top 10 ideas for a romantic weekend in Rome

 The long queues will be worth the wait when you see Michelangelo’s breathtaking frescoes in the Sistine Chapel.
 Whether you’re religious or not, you’ll recognise the stunning ‘Creation of Adam’ on the ceiling.

-Another memorable sight not to be missed is St. Peter’s Basilica, which was the world’s largest church until 1990.
-The size of this Renaissance basilica is still incredibly impressive – it has room for approximately 60,000 people.
+After the Sistine Chapel, move on to St. Peter’s Basilica, which was the world’s largest church until 1990.
+The size of this Renaissance basilica is incredibly impressive – it can hold a whopping 60,000 people.

 6. Explore the picturesque district of Trastevere

-One of the best ways to discover Rome is to explore its intimate alleyways, colourful shutters and cobbled piazzas, and the district of Trastevere has no shortage of those.
+Rome is packed with intimate alleyways, colourful shutters, and cobbled piazzas.
+And the district of Trastevere has no shortage of them.

-Head across the river Tiber to this part of the Italian capital, which was once considered the outskirts of Rome, and get lost in the winding streets, full of terracotta buildings and coffee bars.
+Head across the river Tiber to this part of the Italian capital, and get lost in the winding streets, with their terracotta buildings and coffee bars.

-Trastevere also makes for a great place to enjoy a romantic dinner with authentic local cuisine.
+When the sun sets, Trastevere is a great place for a romantic dinner.
 Head to restaurant Dar Poeta for some delicious pizza cooked in a wood-fired oven.

 7. Discover the secrets of the Colosseum

-Another sightseeing hotspot not to be missed is the fascinating historical structure of the Colosseum.
-The Colosseum is the world’s largest amphitheatre, completed in the year 80 A.D and still standing strong.
+Another sightseeing hotspot is the historical Colosseum.
+The world’s largest amphitheatre, this magnificent structure was completed in the year 80 A.D and is still standing strong.

-Here the past comes to life just picturing the roaring atmosphere when 50,000 spectators attended gladiator battles.
-But did you know that the building used trap doors to make animals and scenery appear and disappear?
-Or that sometimes the Colosseum was flooded from a nearby aqueduct so that mock sea battles could take place?
+From the stone balconies, you can imagine the roar of the 50,000-strong crowd that attended the gladiator battles.
+But did you know there were trap doors to make animals and scenery appear and disappear?
+Or that the Colosseum was deliberately flooded from a nearby aqueduct to stage mock sea battles?

-This might not sound particularly romantic, but if you take a guided tour of the Colosseum, you’ll be sure to discover some interesting secrets and collect some long-lasting, shared memories.
+This may not sound particularly romantic, but if you take a guided tour of the Colosseum, you’ll discover some interesting secrets and collect some long-lasting, shared memories.

 8. Experience ancient splendour at the Roman Forum

-The ancient vibes can be felt in the historical ruins of the Roman Forum where the commercial, political and religious centre was situated.
-The ruins and columns remain as a sign of the city’s splendour and glory.
+The ancient vibes can be felt in the historical ruins of the Roman Forum, where the commercial, political and religious centre of Rome was situated.
+The ruins and columns are a reminder of the city’s splendour and glory.

 9. Take an evening stroll around Piazza Navona